All Episodes

 I made that prediction years and years ago.

-And but but that's not saying that price is gonna be X, Y, or Z. So looking forward, like you wouldn't want to look now at Bitcoin and say, well, you know, from 2010 to 2014, it did this, that, and the other.
+But that's not saying that price is going to be X, Y, or Z. So looking forward, like you wouldn't want to look now at Bitcoin and say, well, you know, from 2010 to 2014, it did this, that, and the other.

 Nobody knows.